 With cooperation agreements in place with more than 150 partner universities, we have a broad network at our disposal.
 Teaching at our faculty is marked by its strong international orientation.
 More than thirty years ago, our faculty was one of the first in Germany to offer international degree programmes.
 We live this long tradition in our international networks.
 Our students are part of this international community.
 They meet regularly in the home countries of our partners and on our campus to learn and research together on current topics.

-In June 2022 the HSB is offering a Transatlantic Short Term Study Program for students from the US-partner universities with various innovative and interactive modules.
+In May and June 2023 the HSB offered a Transatlantic Short Term Study Program for students from the US-partner universities with various innovative and interactive modules.

 „In Bremen, I was very warmly welcomed and I always felt very much at home.
 The lecturers are highly competent, professional and open-minded.
 I would recommend the Hochschule Bremen to all my friends!“